h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 The footage includes a phone call in which someone tells Raja that Stuart “Syko Stu” Smith “hadn’t woke up,” that he was flatlined.
 At this point, Raja starts to audibly breathe heavier, things actually beginning to set in, saying 'my bad,' and then shortly afterwards ends the call.

 It should be noted that Raja had just recently had a concussion in training.
 This is actually one of the ways in which we can have our energy body opened up to these different 'entity' influences.
-Mis-carriage for example, is another sort of time where these things can get in.
+Miscarriage for example, is another sort of time where these things can get in.
 Any sort of traumatic incident.
 Bad car accident.
 Etc.

 There was speculation as to whether or not Psyko Stu would be pressing charges.
 People wanted to see justice, there was even a petition on Change.org started Aug.
 26 calling for his arrest, which earned more than 5,000 signatures.
 He was finally taken in on a felony charge nearly a month later, on Thursday, Sept.
 18, in Los Angeles.
 Shortly afterwards, he was released on a $50,000 bond.